 Milky when wet

-MSA varnishes are clear when wet and also provide an easier application with self leveling qualities.
-The clarity and appearance of the finish is slightly superior compared to a water based varnish.
+MSA varnishes are clear when wet and also provide an easier application with self-levelling qualities.
+The clarity and appearance of the finish are slightly superior compared to a water-based varnish.

-The biggest drawback with MSA Varnishes is that they must be thinned before use, with full strength spirits.
-They are strong smelling and clean up is messy, so for home use can be impractical.
+The biggest drawback with MSA Varnishes is that they must be thinned before use, with full-strength spirits.
+They are strong-smelling, and clean-up is messy so that home use can be impractical.